-MySQL supports a plugin API that enables creation of server
+MySQL supports an plugin API that enables creation of server

 unloaded at runtime without restarting the server.
-The components
+The plugins

 supported by this interface include, but are not limited to, storage